Arjuna Bhogeswar Baruah Sports Complex: Renaming

 On 28 May 2025, the Assam government under Chief Minister Himanta Biswa Sarma approved the renaming of the Sarusajai Sports Complex, to be named after legendary Assamese athlete, Bhogeswar Baruah.
 During Abhiruchi Sports Day on 3 September, the sports complex was formally renamed, with Sarma stating that he felt "privileged" to rename the stadium in Baruah's honour.

 Future

-In February 2017, Finance Minister Himanta Biswa Sarma announced that the Assam government would create the Arjun Bhogeswar Baruah State Sports Academy, and proposed ₹5 crore for the building of the school, using the infrastructure of the sports complex.
+In February 2017, Finance Minister Himanta Biswa Sarma announced that the Assam government would create the Arjuna Bhogeswar Baruah State Sports Academy, and proposed ₹5 crore for the building of the school, using the infrastructure of the sports complex.

 In 2019, Chief Minister Sarbananda Sonowal laid the foundation stones for the state sports school named after Baruah to be located at the sports complex.
 The school is set to be built on 20 bighas of land and will have a focus on six disciplines: athletics, football, boxing, weightlifting, archery, and taekwondo.